 For a quicker visiting option you can enable the Near Me function and see all the entertainment facilities located nearby.

+Another one of cool travel apps for remote workers!
 This app keeps track of train lines and buses for different cities even in offline mode.
 You can follow a given bus or train line and catch it on time and if you’re new to the city the app will alert you to get off the bus on time without missing your station.

 The app also shows all the possible (including the fastest) routes to reach the destination.
 If you like metro but struggle trying to find your station in the map, just look at it through Citymapper.